 Keeping log will help a lot.
 Use https.
 Understand the rare cases.
 Manage simple one step process.
 Understand third party services.
 Optimize client application.
 Accept header.
 Understand browser's sop.
 Managing React application.
 Handling cros request.
 Handling cors policy error.

 In the context of a React app, CORS comes into play when your app needs to request resources from a different origin.
-For example, let's say your React app is running on http://localhost:3000, and it needs to fetch data from an API running on http://localhost:5000.
+For example, let's say your React app is running on localhost:3000, and it needs to fetch data from an API running on localhost:5000.
 These two have different origins because they're running on different ports.
 Without CORS, your React app wouldn't be able to fetch this data due to the Same Origin Policy.

 But with CORS enabled on the server-side, your React app can freely request resources from this API.
 The server includes specific HTTP headers (like Access-Control-Allow-Origin) in its responses to tell the browser that it's okay to allow requests from different origins.